tracysgit/recipes-react-next-tsx/README.md

 - Node.js 18.17.0 or later is required (check with "node -v").
 - To run dev: "npm install" then "npm run dev"
 - HTML Parser: "npm install html-react-parser --save" and "import parse from 'html-react-parser';"
+- Saving to git will automatically push out an update to the Vercel Next.js server.
+The website is live at https://recipes-react-next-tsx.vercel.app/.